-I have benefitted from the helpful comments of Loukas Balafoutas, Tim Cason, David Clingingsmith, Cary Deck, Gerald Eisenkopf, Urs Fishbacher, David Gill, Erik Kimbrough, Florian Lindner, John List, Klaus Schmidt, Scott Shane, Charles Sprenger, Rudi Stracke, Uwe Sunde and seminar participants at Case Western Reserve University, Oberlin College, Monash University, the University of Konstanz, the University of Munich, the University of Innsbruck, as well as participants at the North American Economic Science Association Meetings in Dallas and the Economics and Biology of Contests Conference in Brisbane.
+I have benefitted from the helpful comments of Loukas Balafoutas, Tim Cason, David Clingingsmith, Cary Deck, Gerald Eisenkopf, Urs Fishbacher, Guillaume Frechette, David Gill, Erik Kimbrough, Florian Lindner, John List, Ariel Rubinstein, Klaus Schmidt, Andrew Schotter, Scott Shane, Charles Sprenger, Rudi Stracke, Uwe Sunde and seminar participants at Case Western Reserve University, New York University, Oberlin College, Monash University, Tulane University, the University of Tennessee, the University of Konstanz, the University of Munich, the University of Innsbruck, as well as participants at the North American Economic Science Association Meetings in Dallas and the Economics and Biology of Contests Conference in Brisbane.
 I remain solely responsible for any errors or omissions.